yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

 - Get an API KEY from Etherescan to verify the contracts.
 You can follow this [guide](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).

 - You need a hot wallet with some ETH to deploy the contracts.
 The deployment cost is approximately 30M gas units.

+  You can create a hot wallet with cast using the following command:

+    ```bash

 ## AlignedServiceManager Contracts